 Lakemont Boulevard / Cougar Mountain Way / SE 63rd Street Intersection

 This intersection is currently controlled by stop signs on Cougar Mountain Way and Southeast 63rd Street.
 Lakemont Boulevard serves as a major connection between Interstate 90 and the City of Newcastle and serves as the principal north-south arterial for Bellevue residents living in that area.
 Cougar Mountain Way and Southeast 63rd Street provide access to the neighborhoods to the east and west.
 Due to the high traffic volumes during peak travel times and related traffic delays on Lakemont Boulevard, improvements to the Cougar Mountain Way Southeast intersection are a priority for the city.

-The City Council allocated funds to analyze this intersection as part of the 2013-2019 Capital Investment Program (CIP) plan.
+This project will install a traffic signal at the intersection, along with curb ramps which comply with Americans with Disabilities Act (ADA) standards, a new sidewalk on the east side Lakemont Blvd between Cougar Mountain Way and SE 62 St, landscaping and irrigation.
 These intersection improvements will improve access to nearby neighborhoods, area parks, retail centers and schools.
 The project will also improve safety for drivers, bicyclists and pedestrians, and it will enhance the look and feel of the intersection.

-- Adding left-turn lanes on Lakemont Boulevard
+- Left-turn lanes on Lakemont Boulevard

-- Installing all-way stop signs
+- All-way stop signs

-- Installing a traffic signal
+- Traffic signal

-- Installing a traffic roundabout
+- Traffic roundabout